 New Release Movies

 A bonus of any Disney Cruise Line vacation is the chance to see a feature film, currently in theaters, while onboard.
-For this trip, we got to see Doctor Strange: Multiverse of Madness, though other newly released films like turning Red and Encanto were also playing.
 Your movie selections will change depending on when you cruise and what Disney films are currently in theaters.
 But, nevertheless, it’s something we look forward to since you don’t need to pay to go to the theater!

 Games, Trivia, Bingo, Tastings, and More